9 ways to win tax season as a rideshare driver

 TAX CREDIT TIP: You may be eligible for a state and/or federal tax credit If you use a hybrid or electric car for ridesharing.
 For more information click HERE.

-5. Cell Phone Expenses
+5. Cell phone expenses

 The most important thing you need to be a rideshare driver, other than a car (obviously!) is a smartphone.
 Ride requests, driver and passenger ratings, navigation tools, driver support, rideshare payments, and even tips are all handled through the Uber or Lyft app on your phone.
 Therefore, there are a ton of rideshare tax deductions related to your smartphone.
 Here are some suggestions: